rjones18/Azure-CDN-Static-Website-Terraform/README.md

 # Blob-Storage-Static-Website
-In this project I created a static website in my blob storage container and deployed the website using Content Delivery Network.
+In this project I created a static website in my blob storage container and deployed the website using the Content Delivery Network.

 Link to Website: https://reggieswebsite.azureedge.net/